AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #1 - Danny's Diner/Readme.md

 ````
 ## Steps:

-1. Use join to merge dannys_diner.sales with dannys_diner.menu on product_id to get the price of dishes on dannys_diner.menu table
+1. Use join to merge dannys_diner.sales with dannys_diner.menu on product_id to get the price of dishes on dannys_diner.menu table.
+2. Group sales.customer_id to calculate sum of price by customer_id to get total amount each customer spent at the restaurant.
+3. Order by sales.customer_id to display the data for well structure.